Things To Do

 Windsor Nature Park

 Being a garden city means that there’s no shortage of nature trails for outdoor lovers to visit.
-If you’re an adventure seeker like me, you’d probably be familiar with the various nature trails in Singapore.
+If you’re an adventure seeker like me, you’d probably be familiar with the various nature reserves and parks in Singapore.

 That being said, Windsor Nature Park is one of the newer ones to explore.
 So if you’re looking for a good mix of wildlife, uneven terrain, and boardwalks, then visit this lesser-known route.